ydahal1/ydahal1/jokes.md

-Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.

 [
-Sun Oct 19 00:30:48 UTC 2025
+Mon Oct 20 00:29:55 UTC 2025
  ]